thomaseddy/stick-knot-gen/stick_number/README.md

 ### Caveats
 We believe that the knot identifications presented in this supplementary data are quite accurate on the whole.
 Each of the 2415 minimal stick knots in the `mseq_knots` folder has been double-checked through an alternative identification pipeline, verifying the identified label in each case.

 For the frequency counts, however, there is some uncertainty on the labels due to the limitations of our identification effort.
 All identifications were done through a combination of the classification functions of plCurve and pyknotid.
 There is a particular blind spot when it comes to knots with crossing number 16 or higher.
 Neither of these tools was able to identify knots with more than 15 crossings.
-In fact, if the HOMFLY-PT polynomial uniquely matched one knot in this set of smaller (≤15) crossing knots, it would have been labeled as such.
+In fact, if the HOMFLY–PT polynomial uniquely matched one knot in this set of smaller (≤15) crossing knots, it would have been labeled as such.
 As seen in the data, we were able to identify some 16-crossing knots through post-processing with Mathematica, but it is possible that some other 16-crossing knots slipped through the cracks and were mislabeled in the tables.
 Based on the frequency of 15-crossing knots, whose labels are definitive, we believe that the number of mislabeled 16-crossing knots could only possibly be a handful of the billions of knots we generated.

 #### Rows with asterisks
 One of the rows in the 9-stick table is labeled with an asterisk; three of the rows in the 10-stick table are; 18 rows are asterisked in the 11-stick table; and 33 rows have asterisks in the 12-crossing table.